-Further, the AER's determination decision for the 2019-24 period required that we gradually reduce the difference in residual cost recovery across residential and small business tariffs.
-We will continue to progress these changes in the next regulatory period and plan to gradually increase or decrease the recovery of residual costs on certain tariffs.
+Further, the AER's determination decision for the 2019-24 period required that we gradually reduce the difference in residual revenue recovery across residential and small business tariffs.
+We propose to continue to progress these changes in the next regulatory period.

+This section outlines the proposed recovery of residual costs, where we plan to gradually increase or decrease the recovery of residual costs on certain tariffs.
 For the avoidance of doubt, these rebalancing changes are intended to be achieved over the course of the regulatory control period.
 Rebalancing may or may not occur in each regulatory year.